 |Research Work/Dissertation||60 ECTS|

-Masters in Economics, Management, Law, Sociology, Geography, Political Science, International Relations, History, Anthropology, or any other area considered relevant.
+- Holders of a Master's degree in the fields of Economy, Management, Law, Sociology, Geography, Political Science, International Relations, History, Anthropology, or any other area considered relevant;

-Candidates must formalize their application with the following documents:
+Applications must be submitted with the following documents:

 - Certificate of Qualifications (Master's or equivalent academic degree);